Opel Astra: South African models

 The model was also launched in South Africa in November 1991, where it was produced under licence by Delta.
 The "Kadett" name was retained for the hatchback Astras until 2000.
 The sedan and station wagon models were offered under the Astra name.
 The Kadett and Astra in South Africa won the title of 'Car of the Year' in two consecutive years (1994 and 1995) even though they were versions of the same car.
 South African nomenclature was denoted in centilitres, so the Astra and Kadett ranges featured 140, 160i, 180i and 200i models.
 Models with fuel injection received the "i" designation, while carburetor models didn't.
 Additional model designation was listed after the displacement with the inclusion of the letters "S" for sport or "E" for executive.
 Sport trim was typically for the Kadett (hatchback) model and included a different front bumper with spotlights and a rear spoiler.
 Executive derivatives included a higher specification level than non-executive models.
 The top variant in the Kadett (hatchback) model was the 200iS which featured a 2.0 SOHC 8v engine producing 95kw while the top spec Astra (sedan) derivative featured a 2.0 16v DOHC engine producing 110kw.
 The South African lineup also included a unique limited edition variant with a turbocharged C20LET engine called the 200tS offered in either Kadett (hatchback) or Astra (sedan) derivatives and was only available for two model years (1994-1995) and in limited numbers.
 The 200tS was built by Delta Motor Corporation and faster than the then-current BMW M3 in a quarter-mile drag race.
 The "t" stands for the turbocharger.
-The engine was sourced from the 4x4 Opel Calibra and Opel Vectra and converted from a six-speed, four-wheel drive transmission (Getrag F28) to front-wheel drive only with a limited slip differential.
-The 200tS was unique from other Kadett and Astra models as it used a 5 bolt wheel hub (all other cars used a 4 bolt hub), it also featured unique 16" alloy wheels only available on the 200tS.
+The engine was sourced from the 4x4 Opel Calibra and Opel Vectra and converted from a six-speed, four-wheel drive transmission (Getrag F28) to front-wheel drive only with a limited-slip differential.
+The 200tS was unique from other Kadett and Astra models as it used a 5-bolt wheel hub (all other cars used a 4-bolt hub), it also featured 16-inch alloy wheels same as were on Vectra Turbo and Calibra Turbo.